Milk temperature, receiving schedule and storage tanks establish refrigeration base load before production starts.

 Use the dairy workflow

-Open the full dairy processing case in the diagnosis workbench.
+Open the full dairy processing case in the energy assessment.

 Use this case as the dairy processing audit starting point.